Man arrested for gang-related shooting on Highway 41

-One man has been arrested for shooting and injuring the passenger of a car stopped at a red light on Highway 41 and Adams Ave.
+One man has been arrested for shooting and injuring the passenger of a car stopped at a red light on Highway 41 and Adams Ave in Fresno County.

 The victim, a man in his thirties, was hit five times, including in the neck and chest.